atulrnt/EuroPi/software/contrib/karma.md

     output_5: Output mix of output_4 and output_6 (OR logic)

     knob_1:
-      - If no setting is being edited: Nothing
+      - If no setting is being edited: Cycle through output pages
       - If a setting is being edited: Fine change the setting value

     knob_2:
       - If no setting is being edited: Cycle through the settings of the selected output
       - If a setting is being edited: Change the setting value

     button_1:
-      - Short Press (<300ms) : Send a manual trigger/gate to trigger 1
-      - Middle Press (>300ms) : Cycle through output pages
+      - If screen is off: Switch screen on
-      - Long Press (>3000ms) : Cancel setting edit
+      - If screen is on: Cancel setting edit

     button_2:
-      - Short Press (<300ms) : Send a manual trigger/gate to trigger 2
-      - Middle Press (>300ms) :
+      - If screen is off: Switch screen on
+      - If screen is on:
         - If no setting is being edited: Select highlighted setting
         - If a setting is being edited: Save currently edited setting